 "Dammit!" / "We're not gonna make it!" / "Neku, do something!" / "Yo man, we in trouble!" from The World Ends with You.

-This is generally fairly, and since it's not continuous it's generally not that annoying.
+This is generally fair, and since it's not continuous it's usually not that annoying.

 Which is NOTHING compared to the blipping when it gets a bit worse.